 Agencies must demonstrate the quality of supports planning services provided through an annual evaluation of their effectiveness in achieving the requirements by way of their QI/QA plan.
 This plan must indicate how data will be collected through evaluation activities to achieve full compliance with all requirements of the Provider Solicitation.
-Each SPA agency is provided technical assistance to help identify issues that needed remediation (not complaint with the Solicitation).
+Each SPA is provided technical assistance to help identify issues that needed remediation (not complaint with the Solicitation).
 Additionally, agency performance is reviewed through comprehensive client record reviews and an annual audit.

-The State will require a corrective action plan and implement a remediation plan for an agency that fails to meet the quality standards.
+The State will require a CAP and implement a remediation plan for an agency that fails to meet the quality standards.
 In the event the providers fail to meet standards under the remediation plan, the State will take action to terminate the designation as a case management provider and transition all participants to other providers identified through the competitive solicitation process.

-The state also has a reportable events policy that is used to follow-up on significant incidents and complaints for the Home and Community-Based Options waiver as well as State Plan Community First Choice and Community Personal Assistance Services programs.
-Once a complaint is received by the State, the Department will review the findings and supporting documentation, follow-up with appropriate entities/parties, and if necessary, determine and implement appropriate action such as recommending a CAP.
-The policy in its entirety may be found at; https://mmcp.dhmh.maryland.gov/docs/RE-POLICY-FINAL-VERSIONOHS.pdf monitored with regards to their performance in the matters of participant safeguards in the quality improvement-health and welfare section of the 1915(c) application.
-Performance measures are outlined in the provider solicitation and agreement monitored on a quarterly basis by the State.
+The State also has an RE policy that is used to follow-up on significant incidents and complaints for the Home and Community-Based Options Waiver as well as State Plan - Community First Choice (CFC) and Community Personal Assistance Services (CPAS) - programs.
+Once an incident and/or complaint is received by the State, the Department will review the findings and supporting documentation, follow-up with appropriate entities/parties, and if necessary, determine and implement appropriate action, such as recommending a CAP.
+The policy in its entirety may be found at:

+https://health.maryland.gov/mmcp/longtermcare/Resource%20Guide/12.%20Reportable%2 0Events/RE%20Policy%20Updated%201-1-17.pdf.

+Providers are also monitored with regard to their performance as it relates to participant health and welfare through the performance measures in Section G of the 1915(c) application.